benjbuch/octo_waffle/part_02-data_structures.md

 }
 ```

-This becomes even more tedious if we wanted to save the results as well
+This would become even more tedious if we wanted to save the results as
-in a vector.
+well in a vector.

 ``` r
 y <- x[] # copy attributes of x if any; in this case x has names